YaliangLin/aaaaaa/README.md

 # Cute-Squirrels
-This is the final project for "Tool for Analytics"
+Squirrel Tracker Django project (group 49) for Tools for Analytics course

 If you run this first, you should run the following command